markoa/website/src/content/signals/starting-superplane.md

 published: true
 ---

-Darko Fabijan and I are starting a new company called [SuperPlane](https://superplane.com).
+Darko Fabijan and I started a new company called [SuperPlane](https://superplane.com).

 The best engineers are creating and reviewing an order of magnitude more code with AI.
 But the way they manage and operate their production systems is still manual and fragile.